Peter Archambo I

 Archambo produced much fine quality domestic silver encompassing a wide range of objects, including cups, candlesticks, cream jugs and cake baskets.
 The wares often feature marine motifs such as shells and figures such as Neptune.

-In 1731 he produced the very fine hot water kettle with a circular body with a finely engraved contemporary armorial crest now part of the interpretative collection at The Johnston Collection in East Melbourne in Victoria.
+In 1731 he produced the very fine hot water kettle with a circular body with a finely engraved contemporary armorial crest now part of the collection at The Johnston Collection in East Melbourne in Victoria.
 Shells and Neptune adorn this elegant item which would have been a key requisite for entertaining in style.

 Other of his works in well known collections include the magnificent wine urn chased with masks, shells and strap-work, and its companion, a wine cistern commissioned by George Booth, 2nd Earl of Warrington (1675–1758), which remain in the notable collection of silver at Dunham Massey Hall in Cheshire.
 The Gilbert Collection now at the Victoria and Albert Museum, London, has a neo-classical hot-water urn and a set of three exquisite caddies with finely engraved decoration.
 At the Metropolitan Museum of Art in New York City there are a pair of plain ewers dated 1740 and a pair of sauce boats dated 1733–1734.

 Thomas Heming was apprenticed to Archambo from 1735 to 1745, and his work, distinctly French in character, shows signs of his master's influence.
 Heming was an influential and highly regarded goldsmith and from 1760 to 1782 he was appointed Principal Goldsmith to George III.
 He was responsible for many pieces of large and important silverware, including regalia and plate for the coronation of George III in 1761.